KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 Pretty Prairie United Methodist Church website address added into the local newspaper Church Calendar to boost traffic and rankings
 ![](new-marketing-strategy/ninnescah-valley-news-church-calendar.jpg)

+Anytime possible, the Pretty Prairie United Methodist Church website address and/or Facebook address would be included to increase traffic and rankings.

+#### Signs
+* Banners to be hung in front of the church to announce
+* Fliers in high traffic locations

 ### Up to Date Marketing Materials
 * Website, Find-a-Church, Newsletter, Bulletin, Postcards, Greeting card, Email signature

-### Non-Digital Low-Hanging Fruit
 * Word of mouth
-* Fliers in high traffic locations
+* Business cards, presentations

 ### Digital Low-Hanging Fruit
 * Website
 * Facebook page
-* Add website/Facebook page address to newspaper ads/articles, to increase traffic
 * Search Engine Optimization (SEO)
 * Google Rich Snippet
 * Social media sharing (ex.
 Facebook)